-If you have been diagnosed of Genital herpes, take a deep breath and don’t panic.
+If you have been diagnosed with Genital herpes, take a deep breath and don’t panic.
 Try to do some research about the disease.
 To relieve you from symptoms, there is medication which can also help in minimizing the amount of virus and also to bring down the outbreak frequency.

 There are also chances that you might not show any symptoms of genital herpes even though you might have been exposed to the virus.
-Many people have genital herpes that actually do not show symptoms.
+Many people have genital herpes that actually does not show symptoms.
 This does not mean that it is not a serious issue as the disease can be transmitted even though you do not have any symptoms.

 Remember, do not blame anyone else if you are diagnosed with Herpes.
 Many people do not know that they have herpes as they do not have any symptoms and your partner might be one among them.
 But, you cannot trust someone who has intentionally infected you with this virus.

 Before blaming anyone else, think how much you are responsible for being effected with Herpes.
 Ask yourself

 - Did I have any other sexual health problems?